TradeInsight-Info/tibacktester/README.md

 Pybroker is a great backtesting library, it is fast and with machine learning strategy support by default, it has built-in mechanism to avoid forward looking bias, however, it has some limitations too.

-1. When I tried to use pybroker to test a pair trading strategy, which it means we trade Asset A based on Asset B's signal, I found it is not possible to do that in pybroker, because pybroker does not support multi asset backtesting at a time, this is a limitation for many backtesting libraries, however, it is common in real world trading to trade multiple assets at the same time.
+1. When I tried to use pybroker to test a pair trading strategy, using a common pair as an example, trade between KO and PEP based on their price ratio, In current pybroker design, when I trade KO, I cannot get information about PEP in the same execution function, If I provide a PEP dataframe globally, it will lose the advantage of pybroker's forward looking bias avoidance mechanism,
+2. No Options Backtesting

-2. Similar to many existing backtesting libraries, pybroker does not support option backtesting.
+Similar to many existing libraries, PyBroker does not support options backtesting.
+This restricts its usefulness for traders and researchers focused on derivative strategies

 ## Roadmap of TiBacktester